jbcodeforce/flink-studies/docs/coding/getting-started.md

 # Getting started

-???- info "Update"
+???- info "Update - to rework"
     * Created 2018
     * Updated 10/2024

-This chapter groups the different environments to deploy Flink job locally on developers workstation which could be docker compose, minikube, or hybrid using Confluent Cloud Kafka cluster and local Flink.
-For using Confluent Cloud  for Flink read [this chapter](../techno/ccloud-flink.md#getting-started).
+This chapter discusses various environments for deploying Flink jobs on a developer's workstation.
+Options include using Docker Compose, Minikube, or a hybrid approach that combines a Confluent Cloud Kafka cluster with a local Flink instance.

+For detailed instructions on using Confluent Cloud with Flink, refer [this chapter](../techno/ccloud-flink.md#getting-started).

 ## Pre-requisites